gregschmit/rails-rest-framework/guide/02_routers/index.md

 - The `options` action is always routed when the controller responds to it, so clients can fetch OpenAPI metadata for an endpoint with a regular `OPTIONS` request.
 - Built-in CRUD routes are skipped when:
-  - The controller has no `model` set (no default CRUD action methods exist on the controller).
+  - The controller has no `model` set.
+  - The action method is not defined on the controller.
   - The action is listed in `excluded_actions`.
 - Bulk routes (`update_all`, `destroy_all`) are only added when both `model` and `bulk = true` are set on the controller.
 Individual bulk actions can be removed via `excluded_actions`.